kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 They can be identified by the ownerReference, based on the list of enabled integrations.

+In some scenarios, users might have custom job objects that own Pods through an indirect object.
+In these cases, it might be simpler to identify the pods through a label selector.

-2. Pods belonging to specific namespaces (such as kube-system).
+2. Pods belonging to specific namespaces (such as kube-system or kueue-system).

-The set of namespaces is defined in Configuration.Integrations
+The namespaces and pod selectors are defined in Configuration.Integrations.
+For a Pod to qualify for queueing by Kueue, it needs to satisfy both the namespace and pod selector.

 ```golang
 type Integrations struct {